Arctic resources race: Background

-The Arctic consists of multiple sub-regions: Russian Arctic, Canadian Arctic, Greenland (Kalaallit Nunaat), Northern Alaska (USA), Svalbard (Norway), Iceland, Fennoscandia.
-In addition to these sub-regions, the Arctic Ocean and its multiple seas—Greenland Sea, Barents Sea, Kara Sea, Laptev Sea, East Siberian Sea, Chuckchi Sea, Beaufort Sea, etc.-- make the arctic a vast region with a variety of natural resources.
+The Arctic consists of multiple sub-regions: Russian Arctic, Canadian Arctic, Greenland (Kalaallit Nunaat), Northern Alaska (United States), Svalbard (Norway), Iceland, Fennoscandia.
+In addition to these sub-regions, the Arctic Ocean and its multiple seas (Greenland Sea, Barents Sea, Kara Sea, Laptev Sea, East Siberian Sea, Chuckchi Sea, Beaufort Sea, etc.) make the Arctic a vast region with a variety of natural resources.

 Resources

 Oil and gas

 The U.S. Geological Survey estimates that undiscovered oil and gas reserves in the Arctic amount to 22% of the world's total, about 412 billion barrels of oil.
 A Brookings Institution summary reported:

 The first offshore oil platform in the Arctic was Prirazlomnaya in the Pechora Sea off Russia, operated by the Russian company Gazprom; it began production in late 2013.
 Russia jailed 30 Greenpeace activists protesting the platform and seized their ship.
 The largest Arctic platform in the Arctic is Goliat in the Barents Sea off Norway, co-owned by Eni Norge AS and Statoil; it began production in 2015.
 Royal Dutch Shell had $7 billion project to extract oil from the Chukchi Sea off Alaska, Polar Pioneer, but abandoned the project in 2015 after determining that it was "not sufficient to warrant further exploration".
 Contributing to these decision was the record-low price of oil and the high operating costs of operating in a remote region with extreme weather.

-Arctic oil production is costly; in October 2015, the break-even point (price required to cover the cost of production) of known but undeveloped Arctic oil reservoirs was $78.6 per barrel; this was more expensive to produce than all other forms of oil except for oil sands.
+Arctic oil production is costly; in October 2015, the break-even point (price required to cover the costs of production, transportation etc.) of known but undeveloped Arctic oil reservoirs was $78.6 per barrel; this was more expensive to produce than all other forms of oil except for oil sands.

 Minerals

 The Arctic has vast deposits of economically valuable mineral resources.
 Significant deposits of phosphate, bauxite, diamonds, iron ore, and gold are located in the Arctic region.
 Deposits of silver, copper, and zinc also exist in the Arctic.
 Resource extraction is extremely difficult, however.

-In Greenland, retreating ice caps revealed deposits of rare-earth metals and other minerals, sparking a race between Europe and China over access to this resource.
+In Greenland, retreating ice caps have revealed deposits of rare-earth metals and other minerals, sparking a race between Europe and China over access to this resource.
 While in 2012 Greenland had only one operating mine, more than a hundred new sites were being planned.
 The Barentsburg coal mine on the Norwegian island of Svalbard is open, but has operated at a loss for many years.